SKPVenkataSDeepthi/Data-Visualization-and-Web-Development-Tools/Data Visualization: From Basics to Advanced Techniques/README.md

 This folder serves as a concise guide to mastering data visualization, covering foundational principles, advanced techniques, and best practices.
-Perfect for both beginners and professionals, it provides a structured approach to effectively analyze and present data.
+It provides a structured approach to effectively analyze and present data.

 ## Data Visualization: From Basics to Advanced Techniques